 2. It is REAL.
 Not about anything artificial or from a textbook.
 It is about the lives and times of the student and teacher.
 The classroom situation is no longer treated as an artificial “studio” but rather as a meeting place for real events, for real talk about real things that interest the students.

 3. The teacher is also a learner and does what the students do.
-In this fashion, the teacher is not all knowing but a participant.
+In this fashion, the teacher is not all-knowing but a participant.
 In this “low level” way, the power barrier that exists is diminished and better learning occurs and better modeling of the language.

 4. It is an inductive approach.
-It is a wholistic approach.
+It is a holistic approach.
 The students are first engaged and prior knowledge elicited on the topic.
 Only then, are the students asked to create the content and practice the language first modeled and encountered holistically and in context.

 5. It is simple in design.
 There is not a lot of planning for the teacher.
 The focus is on instruction, the art of “how” and not “what”.
 Teachers using an SCC approach don’t have to spend time planning, making materials, preparing.
-Their energy and reflection goes into developing their teaching skills as they happen, during instruction.
+Their energy and reflection go into developing their teaching skills as they happen, during instruction.
 The students create the text and textbook.

 I now have 60 strong lessons I’ll be sharing in the near future in an ebook where I’ll also expand my thoughts on the SCC approach.
 Get some of them HERE and start mucking about with your students.
 But let’s look at one example.
-Also, search on EFL Classroom 2.0 using “scc” to see many other examples.

 Travel Talk Lesson